Anal Lubes

 Why do I need a specific anal lubricant rather than a standard lube?

-The anal canal does not self-lubricate and requires applied lubricant from start to finish for every instance of anal penetration.
-Standard water based lubes are often too thin for anal use: they absorb quickly, spread unevenly, and require constant reapplication.
-Anal-specific formulas are thicker and more viscous, providing a more cushioning and longer-lasting lubricant film that reduces friction consistently throughout a session.
-Using an adequate, purpose-formulated lubricant is the single most important factor in making anal play safe and comfortable.
+The anal canal does not self-lubricate, so applied lubricant is required throughout every instance of anal penetration.
+Standard water based lubes are often too thin for anal use, absorbing quickly and requiring constant reapplication.
+Anal-specific formulas are thicker, providing longer-lasting cushioning that reduces friction consistently.

 What is the difference between a water based anal gel and a silicone-based anal lube?

-A water based anal gel is safe with all toy materials including silicone, safe with all condom types, and easy to clean up with water.
-It is the most versatile choice for anal play.
-A silicone-based anal lube lasts significantly longer than water based, does not absorb into the skin, and does not require reapplication during extended sessions.
-However, silicone lube is not compatible with silicone toys and should only be used with glass, metal, or condom-covered toys.
+A water based anal gel is safe with all toy materials including silicone, safe with all condom types, and easy to clean up.
+A silicone-based anal lube lasts significantly longer and does not absorb into the skin, but is not compatible with silicone toys and should only be used with glass, metal, or condom-covered toys.

 Are desensitising anal lubes safe to use?

-Desensitising anal lubes containing a mild local anaesthetic like benzocaine can reduce the discomfort of initial anal insertion and are used by many beginners.
-However, they should be used with caution and in the minimum amount necessary.
-The body's pain response during anal play is an important signal: it tells you to slow down, add more lubricant, or stop.
-Using too much desensitising lube removes this signal and increases the risk of injury by masking discomfort that would otherwise prompt a safety response.
+Desensitising anal lubes can reduce initial discomfort for beginners, but should be used with caution and in the minimum amount necessary.
+The body's pain response during anal play is an important signal that tells you to slow down or stop.
+Using too much removes that signal and increases injury risk.